onflow/cadence/docs/language/access-control.md

 | `var`            | `pub` / `access(all)`    | **All**                                              | Current and inner |
 | `var`            | `pub(set)`               | **All**                                              | **All**           |

-To summarize the for functions:
+To summarize the behavior for functions:

 | Access modifier          | Access scope                                        |
 |:-------------------------|:----------------------------------------------------|